raacker/raacker.github.io/_posts/2022-04-21-swift-note-types-basics.md

 ```
 <br/>

-- They are structures & Protocols!
+- Primitives are Structures & Protocols!

 >All of the basic types in Swift—integers, floating-point numbers, Booleans, strings, arrays and dictionaries—are **value types**, and are **implemented as structures behind the scenes**.
 [Swift Document](https://docs.swift.org/swift-book/LanguageGuide/ClassesAndStructures.html#ID88)
 <br/>

 ### Any

 Any is a special type in Swift.
-It's pretty much simlar as "auto" but yet different under the hood.
+It's pretty much simlar as **auto** in C++ but yet different under the hood.

 Any refers to "any" instance of a class, structure or enumeration.
 It means literally "everything".
 If you mix multiple data type into Array, the type of array will be [Any].
 But you cannot make swift to inference the type of the array though since mixed data type in a collection is not type-safe to operate lots of methods.